 “CORA” stands for “Colorado Open Records Act.”
 In the spirit of open government and pursuant to Section 24-72-201 to 206 C.R.S., CORA requires that most public records be available to the public.
 Anyone can request information that is in the possession of a government office.
+Please note, due to the Colorado Criminal Justice Records Act (CCJRA) and other statutory limitations, some criminal justice, human services, and public health related documents are governed by laws other than CORA and may be withheld due to laws other than CORA.

 You must submit your request to the custodian of the record: the state, county or city office that actually holds the record itself.
 There is no central repository for public records or single office that fulfills public records requests in Colorado.
 For most governmental agencies, you can submit your request directly to the Public Information Officer of that agency.
+For El Paso County, submit a request to the Communications Department through the form on this page or contact open records personnel listed below.

 A “public record” includes most writings made, maintained, or kept by our office.
 However, there are some exceptions concerning records made available under CORA.